The Backyard Universe

 - Meteors.
 Space junk re-entries.
 And the Aurora Australis.

 - Aircraft.
 Look for their red and green navigation lights and their white strobe lights to distinguish them from satellites.
-The usual ones we see from Wirrina Cove at night are Perth <-> Sydney or Perth <-> Melbourne airliners and freighters.
+The usual ones we see during tours are Perth <-> Sydney or Perth <-> Melbourne airliners and freighters.

 - Even more rarely, the Air Force doing night-flying exercises over the region and the sea to the south.